ZacBlanco/zacblanco.github.io/education.md

 -----

-**Spring 2017 Data Structures (CS112) Study Group**
+**Fall 2017 Data Structures (CS112) Study Group**

-For the students in my 112 study group you can [find our group page here](/education/data-structures/study-group/)
+For the students in my 112 study groups you can [find the group page here](/education/data-structures/study-group/)

 -----

 At each link you should be able to find useful resources for each class and at least one set of notes.
 I do my best to take notes during class.
-I am also very welcoming to contributions.
+I am very welcoming to any contributions.
 Everything is written in [markdown](http://blanco.io/blog/markup-languages/markdown-is-awesome/).
 [MathJax](https://www.mathjax.org/) is used for math formatting.

 ## Courses at Rutgers University